platinummonkey/mogwai/docs/quickstart.rst

 -----

 .. note:: This section provides a quick summary of mogwai features.
-           A more detailed listing is available in the full documentations.
+           A more detailed listing is available in the full documentation.

 .. _quickstart_setup_connection: